AlinaSelyutina/ADI_test/README.md

 ```

-## How to axecute
+## How to execute
 1. Clone project
 2. Run gradle.build file
 3. Open in browser report index.html into folder target/site/serenity
-5. In addition, you can run tests with runners from test/java/runners package
+4. In addition, you can run test suites with runners from test/java/runners package